Legandy/SamuraiTitan/README.md

 **Required by Server and Client**

 ### Descritpion
-Vanguard Titan equipped with a broadsword, sword core and multipurpose ability mounts. <br>
+Implements a Vanguard Titan equipped with a broadsword and sword core. <br>
-Not balanced.
-Mostly desinged for fun and Frontier Defense.
+Mostly desinged for fun.

-Choose between five Samurai variants (Aegis Upgrades differences):
-- Samurai-BD = BlockDasher
-- Samurai-BS = BlockSmoker
-- Samurai-ES = EnergySmoker
-- Samurai-PD = PhaseDasher
-- Samurai-SD = SmokeDasher

-### Activation
-Select your Titan within the additional 3 Titan slots provided by <a href="https://northstar.thunderstore.io/package/The_Peepeepoopoo_man/Titanframework/">Peepee.TitanFramework</a>. <br>
-The variant selection is a submenu and will appear after selecting Samurai. <br>
-There is no other visual confirmation than the name change in the loadout screen.

 ## Loadout